desktopui/silver-bullet/README.md

 document.querySelector("input").onchange = e => console.log(e);
 ```

-That's the result on macOS:
+This is the result you get on macOS:

 <img width="70" alt="screenshot 2019-01-13 14 00 03" src="https://user-images.githubusercontent.com/1004115/51084515-2e133c80-173c-11e9-869e-7f030a4e1a7a.png">